How to Prepare Your Garden for Winter

 As the days grow shorter and the temperatures begin to drop, now is the time to start thinking about how to protect your garden from winter damage.
 Frost, snow and ice can all wreak havoc on your plants, so it's crucial to take proactive steps to ensure your garden survives the winter unscathed and is ready for spring.

-In this post, we offer some of our favorite tips and suggestions for how to get your garden winter-ready.
-By doing some of this work now, you'll ensure that garden is ready to go once spring comes around.
+In this post, we offer some of our favorite tips and suggestions for getting your garden winter-ready.
+By doing some of this work now, you'll ensure that your garden is ready to go once spring comes around.

 Clean up your yard